 When it comes to winter desserts, there’s no place for raw cheesecakes, chia puddings or—God forbid—fruit platters.
 Just no. An Auckland winter calls for rich, decadent winter desserts, soft-centred and self-saucing, pumped full of molten chocolate, swimming in a pool of cream and caramel.
-We’ve put our waists on the line to bring you Auckland’s best winter desserts.
+We’ve eaten our way around town to bring you Auckland’s best winter desserts.
 Grab a spoon and dig in.

 Leading the pack in the winter dessert scene is none other than the choc pot at The Blue Breeze Inn.
 Dig into the chocolate fondant pudding and you’ll find a perfectly gooey lava centre that will make your heart jump with joy.
 What really gives this dish the X factor is the addition of rhubarb (a winter classic), coffee syrup and a big ol’ scoop of chocolate ganache on the top.
 This bad boy is not for the faint-hearted.
 In short: proceed with caution.